 Herman and Wallace practitioner directory: https://pelvicrehab.com/

-If you are located in Oakland, CA or the Bay Area, Bodyful has two pelvic health physical therapists currently treating at our clinic.
-We can also offer telehealth and wellness services to those who are not able to come into our clinic physically.
+If you are in Oakland or the Bay Area, Bodyful currently has pelvic health physical therapists treating in clinic.
+We can also offer virtual pelvic health therapy (for California residents) and wellness services for folks who cannot come into the clinic.

 Who is pelvic health physiotherapy for?

-Pelvic PT is for anyone and everyone with a pelvis!
+Pelvic PT is for anyone with a pelvis!

-We also acknowledge that financial barriers can block folk’s access to medical care.
-If you want to get the most out of your physical therapy care, consider your current emotional, energetic, and financial capacity and bandwidth.
-It is important that you are ready to engage in our work together fully, to get the results you seek and need.
+We also acknowledge that financial barriers can block access to care.
+Consider your emotional, energetic, and financial bandwidth.
+It matters that you are ready and resourced to engage in the work—so you can receive the results you seek.

 What diagnoses are treated in pelvic floor physical therapy?